Tibowl/KCBugTracker/.github/ISSUE_TEMPLATE/en-visual-bug-both.md

 name: "[EN] Visual bug - both"
 about: Visual issue that exists in both versions of the game
 title: ''
-labels: kind:server, kind:Android, kind:HTML5, lang:English, type:visual
+labels: server, Android, HTML5, English, visual
 assignees: ''

 ---